 If any part of the input data model gets flat-fielded (e.g. at least one slit of a MultiSlit model), the status keyword S_FLAT will be set to COMPLETE in the output science data.

-The difference with NIRSpec data is that the flat field array that will be divided into the SCI and ERR arrays of the input science data set is not read directly from CRDS.
+Flat-fielding of NIRSpec spectrographic data differs from other modes in that the flat field array that will be divided into the SCI and ERR arrays of the input science data set is not read directly from CRDS.
 This is because the flat field varies with wavelength, and the wavelength of light that falls on any given pixel depends on mode and on which slit or slits are open.
 The flat-field array that is divided into the SCI and ERR arrays is constructed on-the-fly by extracting the relevant section from the reference files, and then – for each pixel – interpolating to the appropriate wavelength for that pixel.
 See the Reference File section for further details.
 There is an option to save the on-the-fly flat field to a file.

 This step handles input science exposures that were taken in subarray modes in a flexible way.
 If the reference data arrays are the same size as the science data, they will be applied directly.
 If there is a mismatch, the routine will extract a matching subarray from the reference file data arrays and apply them to the science data.
 Hence full-frame reference files can be used for both full-frame and subarray science exposures, or subarray-dependent reference files can be provided if desired.